garyfoohw/ULD_locks_detection/README.md

 The YOLOv8 models used within this package have been pre-trained separately.
 The training used pre-trained YOLOv8n models.

+The application also works fine if the image contains multiple ULD (although severly occluded ones may have trouble being detected).

 ## Static demonstration

 1. Here we demonstrate using <ins>Object Detection</ins> in Stage 1 to locate the 2 raised locks.
 The output shows the 2 locks detected in the bounding boxes drawn.